 Test Your Systems for Vulnerabilities Regularly if You’re Not Already Doing It

-If you're not regularly testing your systems for vulnerabilities, why aren’t you?
-As an MSP, you should be leading by example instead of following a “do as I say and not as I do” approach.
+After all, as an MSP, you should be leading by example instead of following a “do as I say and not as I do” approach.

 The purpose of security testing is to discover flaws within your network.
 When you skip this vital step — as you well know — you leave your firewalls, web servers, routers, switches and systems vulnerable to attacks by outside threat actors dedicated to exploiting you and your clients.
 To prevent unwanted intrusions, take the proper precautions by deploying the appropriate testing strategies.

-Don’t forget to also review your SIEM software, antivirus solution, endpoint security tools, BDR solution, and password management tools.
+Don’t forget also to review your SIEM software, antivirus solution, endpoint security tools, BDR solution, and password management tools.